MartBent/garage-door-security-analysis/README.md

 This repository contains a security analysis of a commercial **433 MHz garage door system**.
 It includes documentation of hardware inspection, radio signal capture, rolling code analysis, and proof-of-concept tests demonstrating potential vulnerabilities.

-# Overview

-This study explores how a garage door communicates with its remote control and how secure that connection is.
-Using a commercial 433 MHz system, it examines the hardware, radio communication, security mechanisms, and vulnerabilities in its implementation.
-The main research question is: **How does communication with a garage door work, and how secure is it?**

 ## Hardware

 The remote control contains several buttons connected to a small PCB.
 There is no visible microcontroller, which suggests limited processing power or encryption capabilities.